ZanzyTHEbar/EasyNetworkManager/README.md

 To use the provided wifi manager html page you need to move the `wifimanager.html` file into a `data` folder in the root of your `pio` project.

+Then, build and flash the SPIFFS image as normal.

 For the ArduinoIDE you will need to follow a tutorial on `SPIFFS` and flash the provided html file using `SPIFFS`.

 > **Warning**: It is **required** to add a build flag to your setup for the code to function properly.